merledu/rv-thunder/ASIC/Readme.md

-# How to set OpanLane Setup for ASIC
+# How to setup OpanLane Setup for ASIC

 ## Installation
-Follow the instructions in the markdown file to run the ASIC flow in your machine
+Follow the instruction on the below markdown file to acces the ASIC files in your machine [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)

-[OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)

 ## Asic Flow Commands
-After Installation, run the following commands in your command-line prompt:
+Run the following commands in your command-line prompt:

 ```sh
 cd openlane